 Pled nolo contendere, “no contest”

-SSBC Staff and volunteers are prohibited from the use, possession, or being under the influence of alcohol, tobacco, or any illegal drugs while working with or supervising children or teens at SSBC Tyler.
+SSBC Staff and adult leaders are prohibited from the use, possession, or being under the influence of alcohol, tobacco, or any illegal drugs while working with or supervising children or teens at SSBC Tyler.

 Teens Volunteering with Children:

 We want to encourage service in the life of each member of the church.
 Teens, under the age of 18, will not be counted as one of the two approved adults in each classroom.
 However, if they would like to volunteer they will be required to complete a volunteer application and receive permission from the Minister to Children to serve in the ministry.